-Identification DS-05 Name The Recall of an SCT Inst dataset R6 The specific reference of the bank initiating the Recall 49 Additional Information to AT-48 The Recall reason code Remarks Except for AT-49, these attributes reflect business requirements and do not prescribe fields in the SCT Inst Scheme Interbank Implementation Guidelines as defined in Chapter 0.5.
+Identification DS-05 Name The Recall of an SCT Inst dataset R6 The specific reference of the bank initiating the Recall 49 Additional Information to AT-48 The Recall reason code Remarks Except for AT-49, these attributes reflect business requirements and do not prescribe fields in the SCT Inst Scheme Interbank Implementation Guidelines as defined in section 0.5.
+In case the Request for Status Update is used, a clear reference to the original SCT Inst Recall needs to be provided beside the copy of DS-02.